Eric Bakker N.D.April 4, 2022

 There are many different types of aggravations people experience who come to seek the help of a health care professional.
 Some people come in with one or several pharmaceutical drug induced side effects, such as after an antibiotic, others experience a reaction when they stop taking a drug or change brands of drugs, etc.

 Many people can potentially develop an aggravation at the beginning of natural therapy treatment, and this can be quite discouraging for some.
-Those who are used to conventional Western medicine find the concept of “feeling worse before you feel better” a bit disturbing and some find it even downright crazy, particularly those who strongly adhere to tenets of modern medicine.
+Those who are used to conventional Western medicine find the concept of “feeling worse before you feel better” a bit disturbing and some find it even downright senseless, particularly those who strongly adhere to tenets of modern medicine.
 Modern medicine believes that a diagnosis must first be made before treatment usually in the form of a drug that supposedly cures the complaint by way of eradicating the symptom.

 6 Common Drug Reactions